 Yes that's right, whenever you order with us, we make sure there is a cheeky extra in the package for you.
-We appreciate you changing up your beauty regime with us and we want you to enjoy our products.
-So once your order is ready to ship, we will pop in a free sample in the box for you to give a whirl.
+We appreciate you changing up your beauty regime with us and we want you to enjoy our body butters.
+So once your order is ready to ship, we will pop in a FREE SAMPLE in the box for you to give a whirl.
 So if your on the go, whip out your quick fix sample Moisturiser on us!
 Dr Shea is good like that!

 Take advantage and save big today.
 Click on the deal you desire.
 T&C apply.

 Powered By Plants

 •HIGH IN NUTRIENTS

 Click on your favourite photo's and like them on Instagram.

 Shea butter is a skin superfood that comes from the seeds of the fruit of the Shea (Karite) tree and that is naturally rich in vitamins A, E and F. It offers UV protection (it is SPF ~6) and provides the skin with essential fatty acids and the nutrients necessary for collagen production.

 The actual Shea trees grow wild in central Africa and are viewed as a community resource that cannot be owned nor destroyed.
 The trees help to prevent desertification in this valuable ecosystem and produce an exceptionally vitamin and antioxidant rich Shea butter that facilitates superior skin harmony, health and healing.

 How Shea butter is processed is at the top of every consumer’s mind these days.
 This makes sense.
 The many ways in which Shea Butter can be manufactured has a significant impact on the final Shea product.